dev-xo/barebones-stack/README.md

 ### ️Acknowledgments

-Also, a big shout out to [@MichaelDeBoey](https://github.com/MichaelDeBoey).
+A big shout out to [@MichaelDeBoey](https://github.com/MichaelDeBoey).
 He's doing an amazing job on `remix.init` and contributing to Remix community!